uoe-agents/IGP2/README.md

 ## References
-[1] SV Albrecht, C Brewitt, J Wilhelm, F Eiras, M Dobre, S Ramamoorthy, "Integrating planning and interpretable goal recognition for autonomous driving", in Proc. of the IEEE International Conference on Robotics and Automation (ICRA), 2021
+[1] S. V. Albrecht, C. Brewitt, J. Wilhelm, B. Gyevnar, F. Eiras, M. Dobre, S. Ramamoorthy, "Interpretable Goal-based Prediction and Planning for Autonomous Driving", in Proc. of the IEEE International Conference on Robotics and Automation (ICRA), 2021

 [2] M. Althoff, S. Urban, and M. Koschi, "Automatic Conversion of Road Networks from OpenDRIVE to Lanelets," in Proc. of the IEEE International Conference on Service Operations and Logistics, and Informatics, 2018